bombi00/IDL---Assignment0/assignment0.typ

 #set align(left)
-= Task 1: Data dimensionality, distance-based classifiers == Task 1.1
+= Task 1: Data dimensionality, distance-based classifiers == Task 1.1 <t>
 The first point of this task, ask us to calculate the center for each digit (from 0 to 9) from the MINST dataset in order to obtain a vector of dimension 256 ($16*16$ pixels) and a matrix of shape (10, 256).\
 We have imported the dataset and merged the file `train_in` with `train_out` to have a single  labeled dataframe.
 Then we have calculated the center of each digit using the `groupby` function from pandas and the `mean` function.\
 Once obtained the centers, we calculated the distance matrix by iterating over each pair of digit centers using two nested loops and computing the L2 norm (Euclidean distance) between them.

 <1>
 #figure(
   image("/Image/dm.png", width: 60%),
-  caption: "Distance Matrix for the centers of each digit", )
+  caption: "Distance Matrix for the centers of each digit" , )

-As is possible to see from the #link(<1>)[Figure 1], the digit that are more problematic to classify using only the centers are the 9 and 7 with the lower distance, where the most distance is between 0 and 1.\
+As is possible to see from the #link(<1>)[Figure 1], the digit that are more problematic to classify, using only the centers, are the 9 and 7, where the most distanced classes are 0 and 1.\

 == Task 1.2
 As second part of task 1, we reduced the dimensionality of the data using three different techniques: PCA, U-MAP and T-SNE.\